Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Numerical Experiments

 \section{Numerical Experiments}

-The MZ-AE framework presented in \S\ref{sec:Methodology} is demonstrated on the two-dimensional flow over a cylinder, which is a popular benchmark for reduced order models.
-Subsequently, we evaluate the performance of the model on a chaotic Kuramoto-Sivashinsky system.
-The model parameters for each test case are tabulated in \S\ref{app:hyperparameters}.
-To assess the impact of the memory model, we also examine the performance of MZ-AE in comparison to an approximate Koopman operator learned without the memory model. \\
+The MZ-AE framework presented in \S\ref{sec:Methodology} is demonstrated on the two-dimensional flow over a cylinder.
+In addition, we evaluate the performance of the model on a chaotic Kuramoto-Sivashinsky system.
+The model parameters and the computational cost for these test cases are in Appendix \ref{app:hyperparameters}.

+We examine MZ-AE with memory modelled using a GFD-constrained method (MZ-AE GFDc), with linear RNN (MZi-AE LRNN) and non-linear LSTM (MZi-AE NRNN).
+To assess the impact of the memory model, we examine the performance of MZ-AE in comparison to an approximate Koopman operator obtained using dynamic mode decomposition (DMD) in the state space.
+We use the PyDMD module \cite{ichinaga2024pydmd} for implementing the DMD algorithm.
+We also compare with the approximate Koopman operator obtained in the latent space of the non-linear autoencoder without the memory model, which we refer to as Koopman-autoencoder (Koopman-AE). \\